boringbm/InputHelper.wiki./Low-level-keyboard-hook.md

 End Sub
 ```

-**NOTE:** It is recommended to use the `AddHandler` solution if the hook may be disposed/reinstantiated multiple times during the lifetime of the form.
+>**NOTE:** It is recommended to use the `AddHandler` solution if the hook may be disposed/reinstantiated multiple times during the lifetime of the form.
+>
+>You need to use `AddHandler` every time you reinstantiate the hook.

 <br/>